watem-sedem/rfactor/README.md

 to check out the installation instructions, and follow the example in the Get started \<getstarted\> page.

-> A license-free solution with Octave is available in this package if you
+> Octave is used in this package as a free alternative available if you
 > are unable to acquire a license for Matlab.
 Note that Octave is much
 > slower than Matlab.
-It is planned to translate the core code from Matlab
-> to Python.

 Rainfall and erosivity data